Drewsmits/Broker/README.md

 ### A Nested Thing on a Thing

 Broker **can** process a nested thing.
-For example, an Employee with a department.
+For example, an Employee with a Department.

 	{
 	    "name": "Andrew",